In the Battle of Thermopylae, 300 Spartans gave us all a lesson in what it means to be relentless in life and the standards we hold ourselves to.

 I’m certainly not a Spartan Warrior, but I like to strive for that higher standard in every aspect of my life.

-You see, there’s two sides to this life.
+You see, there are two sides to this life.
 There’s the light side which everyone sees, knows, and hears about.
 And there’s the dark side that only you can see.
 It’s the brief moments in time when there’s no camera, there’s no social media posts or live streams, and there’s no one watching or hearing anything.
-It’s when you’re doing a late night training session and you’re the only person in the weight room.
+It’s when you’re doing a late-night training session and you’re the only person in the weight room.
 It’s when you just finished a 2 hour MMA class, and you stay late to put in extra bag work while everyone else goes home.

 When no one is around to see you, you’re in what I like to call the “dark side”.